 Countless diets and exercise programs promise rapid weight loss in weeks.
 However, this type of weight loss can damage your body and cause you to lose muscle.
 On the other hand, losing one to two pounds each week is considered a healthy weight loss pace.
 That means you can safely lose 15 pounds in about eight weeks.
 Concentrate on burning more calories than you consume.
-Write down your fitness goals and recruit a friend to help you lose 15 pounds in just a few weeks.
+Write down your fitness goals using a calorie counter app and recruit a friend to help you lose 15 pounds in just a few weeks.

 Reduce your daily calorie intake by 500 calories each day.
 At the end of one week, that will result in 3,500 less calories, and will equal about one pound of weight loss.

 Eat protein to fill 25 percent of your daily calories.
 This will keep you full, making dieting easier.
 Include beans, dairy and nuts in your diet as well, since they are also a healthy protein option.
 Also, drink plenty of water and avoid sugary drinks.

 Don't skip breakfast.
 Breakfast jumpstarts your metabolism and may keep you from wanting to snack throughout the day.